Skaruts/TIC-80-utils-and-libs/fading system/README.md

 This is because there's a bug somewhere I've never been able to fix.
 If you call `fade_commit()` in your own loop function, the fadings won't work properly.

-## Examples
-I've used this fading system in a [WIP roguelike](https://github.com/Skaruts/Pigventure-or-something).
-There I used both modes.